 I can do everything with the help of Christ who gives me the strength I need.
 Philippians 4:13

-You’re normal if you want to have friends and be liked.
-Like every other human being on earth, you have a built-in need to be important to others.
-And at times you are likely to face situations where you’re left out.
-How you handle those painful times can either make you stronger or set you up for further hurt.
+You aren’t abnormal if you want to have friends and be liked.
+Like every other human being, you have a built-in need to be significant to others.
+And unless you are highly unusual, at times you have faced situations that are painful because you are left out.
+Ridiculed.
+Or ignored.
+How you handle those predicaments either makes you stronger or sets you up for further hurt.

 Jesus Christ is a friend who knows what rejection feels like.
 Isaiah described him this way: “He was despised and rejected-a man of sorrows, acquainted with bitterest grief.
 We turned our backs on him and looked the other way when he went by.
 He was despised, and we did not care” (53 :3).
 Can you feel something of what Jesus must have felt?
 He was hated by many.
 He was slandered by religious leaders-some even claimed that he was the devil!
 When he was nailed to the cross, he endured ridicule and mockery from heartless crowds.
 And even those he loved the most turned their backs on him.

 So when you are rejected, ridiculed, or ignored by others, your dear friend Jesus knows better than anyone else what you are going through.
 He’s there with you, sharing your hurt and reaching out to comfort, encourage, and strengthen you in brutal times.
 Jesus not only knows about the loneliness of rejection, but he’s also the answer to it.
 He’s the one true friend who will never dump you.
 He will never reject you.
 By growing a friendship with him, you gain the greatest source of strength you can ever find.
 No matter how others trash you, you can always survive because you have a deeply trusting friendship with Jesus.
 Not only will you survive, but you will thrive and gain new strength through Christ.